ebikatsudon/VTubeStudio/Tobii-Eye-Tracker.md

 ## What can I do with it in VTube Studio?

-VTube Studio can use the Tobii tracker to improve the head-tracking and eye-tracking.
+VTube Studio can use the Tobii tracker to **improve** the head-tracking and eye-tracking coming from your webcam or iOS/Android device.
 Depending on the options you've turned on, it does the following:

 * **Overwrite iPhone/webcam head X/Y/Z position and rotation** as long as the Tobii tracker detects the head.
   * This position/rotation is very smooth and accurate.
 Most importantly, it does **NOT** have that annoying head-nod when you blink.